geosolutions-it/geonode-training/GN4/010_DJANGO_INTRO.md

 It’s a way to organize the source code.
 In the beginning, it’s not very trivial to determine what is an app or what is not.
 How to organize the code and so on.
 But don’t worry much about that right now!
 Let’s first get comfortable with Django’s API and the fundamentals.

 Alright!
 So, to illustrate let’s create a simple Web Forum or Discussion Board.
-To create our first app, go to the directory where the `manage.py` file is and executes the following command:
+To create our first app, go to the directory where the `manage.py` file is and execute the following command:

 ```shell
 django-admin startapp boards